jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 * #### Enforcing independence:

-    * In order to force independence between personality pairs, it is important to note that the same number of users of each personality (39) for each of the 16 personalities is used in the test train process for every model.
+    * In order to force independence between personality pairs, it is important that the same number of users of each personality (39) for each of the 16 personalities (624 total) is used in the test train process for every model.

-    * There are 624 different users which is 39 users for each of 16 personalities.

-    * For each of the four personality pairs, these 624 users are split evenly 50/50 into 312 users of one personality in the pair and 312 users of the opposite personality in the pair
+    * This means for each of the four personality pairs, the 624 users are split evenly (50/50) into 312 users of one personality in the pair and 312 users of the opposite personality in the pair

-    * When the users are preprocessed (a critical process before each model), the number of test users is 50 and the number of train users is 624-50 = 574

-    * With the stratify option, the 50/50 split for any given personality pair of the entire dataset, is maintained for the test users and train users meaning y_train and y_test both have an even split for each personality pair
+    * Using StratifiedKFold in the cross validaiton function, the split of both personality pairs stays even for both train and test users.

-- The implications of independence is that the accuracy score of the full Myers Briggs prediction (one out of 16) can be aproximated by multiplying the accuracy scores of a selected model for each pair.
+- The implications of independence between personality pairs is that the accuracy score of the full Myers Briggs prediction (1 out of 16) can be aproximated by multiplying the accuracy scores of a selected model for each pair.
 The operation looks like this: (acc_1\*acc_2\*acc_3\*acc_4)

 - Besides enforcing independence, the even split of one personality vs the other for a personality pair is critical to build a model with no popularity bias.

-- Popularity bias is when the number of occurances of a personalilty in the train data effects how a users personality is predicted by the model.
+- Popularity bias is when the percentage of occurances of a personalilty in the train data effects how a users personality is predicted by the model.

-- No popularity bias means that one personality pair being a certan way does not influence the chance of any other personality pair being a certain way.
+- The absence of popularity bias means that one personality pair being a certain way does not influence the chance of any other personality pair being a certain way.

-- For each of the four model types, the analysis.py program outputs the accuracy results using this consistent model type on each personality pair and combining like above: (acc_1\*acc_2\*acc_3\*acc_4)
+- For each of the three model types, the analysis.py program outputs the accuracy results using this consistent model type on each personality pair and combining like above: (acc_1\*acc_2\*acc_3\*acc_4)

 - It also outputs the accuracy results of the absolute best model for each personality pair.
 This means the highest performing model out of 4 model types is used for each personality type.
 Again, the accuracy of the entire 4 pair predictions looks like this: (acc_1\*acc_2\*acc_3\*acc_4)

 - The outputs are also saved to [results.txt](results.txt)